 As a distance & online learning student, you need this information while your course is in progress:

-Generally, guided learning and online courses have an instructor or tutor.
-If your course has a tutor or instructor, important information will be sent to you prior to your course start date.
+Generally, guided learning and online courses have an instructor.
+Important information will be sent by email to you prior to your course start date.
+Your instructor’s name and contact information is provided, as well as login information if your course is online.
 Check your myBCIT email account to access this information.

-Unless you're told differently, call your tutor or instructor in the first week of the course.
-Make a note of the day and time when your tutor or instructor is available to you each week.
+Unless you’re told differently, make contact with your instructor during the first week of the course.
+Make a note of the day and time when your instructor is available to you each week.

-The Student Evaluation section in your course outline and/or student guide lists course assignments.
-The weighting of each individual assignment in the overall course mark is also provided.
+The Student Evaluation section of your course outline and/or student guide lists the assignments and exam(s).
+The weighting of each individual assignment in the overall course final grade is also provided.
 Make a note of the assignment due dates and check to see if marks are deducted for assignments submitted late.
 Your instructor may also provide due dates.
+Students are expected to complete and submit all assignments and write all exams within the specified course duration.

-Consult your marker, tutor, instructor, Program Assistant [PDF, 85 KB], or Program Head (as appropriate) with questions related to assignment schedules for your particular course.
+Consult your marker, instructor, Program Assistant [PDF], or Program Head (as appropriate) with questions related to assignment schedules for your particular course.

 You can check your grades or view your transcript online using myBCIT: